-If you're still making these contributions, these will stop on retirement and you will be given the extra pension you've paid for.
-This will increase the value of your benefits.
+f you bought ARCs, you were given the extra pension you paid for when you left the scheme.
+This has increased the value of your benefits.
 You have the option to give up part of your pension for a lump sum, within HMRC limits.